MakeSureDudeDies/GES/MainSpec/System.md

 # System

-The **system** library will be useful to interact with Windows API.
+The **System** library will be useful to interact with Windows API.
 The user will be able to access the clipboard, open a new messagebox etc.

 ---
 ## messagebox (Aliases: MessageBox, msgbox)